EE547 Digital Forensics

 To pass the course, students must have completed all the course works (labs, paper presentation and final exercise) and obtained an overall mark of 70% or more.

 Presence in the virtual classroom is very important as the material presented in the lecture is necessary to complete the labs.
-Students will also be encouraged to ask questions in class about difficulties they are encountering in the labs.
+Students will also be encouraged to ask questions in class about the difficulties they are encountering in the labs.
 This gives an opportunity for the instructor to help the entire class.

 Academic integrity violation, including cheating, plagiarism and any form of violation of academic ethics, may result in sanctions ranging from a recorded caution to the expulsion of the program.
 RMC regulations on academic integrity, section 23, define plagiarism as “Using the work of others and attempting to present it as original thought, prose or work.
 This includes failure to appropriately acknowledge a source, misrepresentation of cited work, and misuse of quotation marks or attribution; Failure to acknowledge adequately collaboration or outside assistance and; Copying.”
 You should familiarize yourself with the regulations about academic integrity available in the Graduate Studies Calendar.